 Innovative methods offer several advantages over traditional treatments, including:

-- Higher survival rates, especially for treatment for advanced lung cancer.
+- Higher survival rates, especially for the treatment of advanced lung cancer.

 - Reduced side effects and quicker recovery times.